1914 Auckland Rugby League season: Round 7

 George Gillett was granted a transfer from the Newton Rangers (where he was a life member) to the Ponsonby United club.
 The transfer needed the casting vote of the chairman before it was confirmed.
 He debuted for Ponsonby in their match with Otahuhu.
+Charles James Hally scored for Otahuhu in their 13-9 loss to Ponsonby.
+He enlisted in the war effort the following year and was killed at Gallipoli on July 26, 1915.
+Barnard Longbottom scored for Ponsonby.
+He would go on to become a prominent official for Ponsonby and Auckland Rugby League throughout the 1910s, 20s, and 30s.